adrianoBP/better-wordle/README.md

 - what percentages of games have been won
 - how many words were required to guess the word of the day

-These stats are saved in the browser's `localStorage`.
+These stats are saved in the browser's `localStorage` alongside the game settings.
+The current day game is stored in a different Local Storage object under the `game-save` key.

 Stats are also available for the *multiplayer* game mode and, are also saved in the browser's storage.